Hellyeah: Hiatus (2021–present)

 In May 2021, Mayorga revealed during his appearance on The New York Hardcore Chronicles Live! podcast that Hellyeah is currently on hiatus, partly due to Gray's commitments with Mudvayne, who had announced the month before that they were reuniting for their first shows in over a decade.

 Musical style

-Hellyeah's late drummer, Vinnie Paul, described the band's sound as "a familiar groove, with a new sound".
+Hellyeah has been categorized as groove metal and alternative metal.
+The band's late drummer, Vinnie Paul, described the band's sound as "a familiar groove, with a new sound".
 Blabbermouth.net reviewer Don Kaye commented "with little of the complexity of Mudvayne or angularity of Nothingface and much more of the full-on, pedal-to-the-metal style of Vinnie Paul's previous work".
 However, Kaye said the songs "Star" and "Thank You" border on musical cliché.
 Andrew Depedro of KNAC.com stated "'Alcohaulin' Ass' showcases Gray's hidden talent as an outlaw country and western-type crooner in the intro", although he thought the band's lyrics were repetitive.
-Hellyeah has been categorized as heavy metal, alternative metal and groove metal.